The American measurement of success is numbers.

 The Right Question

 The question we should all be asking is: How strong is our church?
 This, of course, should lead to a conversation exploring other crucial questions: How do you know if a church is strong?
 And, how does a weak church become strong?
 The answers to these questions are lengthy and rich, and beyond the scope of this article (we’ll explore this more in future articles).
-But for now, thing about a couple things:
+But for now, think about a couple things:

 First, remember that Jesus boasted that His church would be incredibly strong.
 How?
 The main answer is that its strength would be supernatural.